irmafrat/507_final_project/README.md

 ## Instructions to run the program:
 1. Clone or Download the project.
 2. Make sure that you have the packages used in the project installed.
-(They are listed below this instructions).
+(They are listed below these instructions).
 3. Run the accessing_data.py file in your terminal to generate the SQL database and Cache files.
 4. Run the app.py file in your terminal and access the url.
 5. The URL will open a browser will the front-end of the database.